 • Navigate the protocols of adverse events monitoring, product withdrawals, and recalls.

 • The basics: Understanding and working with the FDA -- jurisdiction, functions, organization, and operations;

 • Understanding clinical trials and the investigational device exemption (IDE);

 • Comprehending the 510(k) clearance process;

 • Understanding FDA enforcement tools, policies, practices, and trends;

 • Guidance for navigating recalls and withdrawals; and

 • Quality system regulation.

-A pre-conference training session on the "Fundamentals of FDA Regulatory Law," will be offered on October 24, 2011 from 1:00 - 5:00 pm.
+A pre-conference primer on the "Fundamentals of FDA Device Regulatory Law," will be offered on October 23, 2012 from 1:00 - 4:00 pm.
 The workshop will provide a basic overview of FDA regulations and will prepare attendees for the in-depth discussions that will take place throughout the conference.

 Patent Docs is a media partner of ACI's FDA Boot Camp Devices Edition conference.